bakai01/reactSocial/README.md

 Social network developed in ReactJS + Redux

-type comand behind this text, for starting app and enjoy :)

 ### `npm start`

+type this comand, for starting app and enjoy :)